vishalbakshi/blog/posts/2025-08-30-non-deterministic/index.md

     - LLM
 ---

-I have recently found myself using the terms "non-deterministic" to describe LLM behavior.
+I have recently found myself using the term "non-deterministic" to describe LLM behavior.
 However, something feels off about using that term and I'm nearly convinced that not only is it (sometimes) incorrect, it is imprecise, as it leaves unexplained a critical charactericistic of LLM behavior that makes LLMs different from deterministic functions.

 First, defining "deterministic algorithm" (Wikipedia):